wp-plugins/subheading/trunk/readme.txt

 == Changelog ==

+= 1.1 =
+* Added option to allow headings to be completely removed when deactivating the plugin.
+* Inclusion of Donate link ;)
 = 1.0 =
 * Converted plugin to a class based structure.
 * Added new plugin settings pages with default actions.